Travel guide

 eSIM for the Caribbean: Island Guide (Punta Cana, Cuba and more)

-Are you planning an inter-island trip and want a Caribbean eSIM that works in several countries without changing cards?
-Island hopping complicates classic roaming, but a regional eSIM connects you as soon as you land at each destination.
+Are you planning an island-hopping trip and want a Caribbean eSIM that works in multiple countries without changing cards?
+Island hopping complicates classic roaming, but a regional eSIM connects you as soon as you land in each destination.
 Here's the complete island-by-island guide, with coverage, data, and practical tips.

 Do I need an eSIM for the Caribbean?

 Yes.
-In the Caribbean, your Spanish operator's roaming is usually expensive (10-20 EUR per day depending on the rate) and several islands are not included in the "Europe included" rates.
-A regional or country-specific eSIM gives you data at a local price, with activation in 1 minute and without changing your number.
+In the Caribbean, your Spanish operator's roaming charges skyrocket as soon as you leave the "Europe included" rates, and several Caribbean islands are completely outside that coverage.
+A regional or country-specific eSIM gives you data at local prices, with activation in 1 minute and without changing your number.

 The Caribbean has a peculiarity: it is a mosaic of countries and islands, each with its own operators.
 If your trip only touches one destination, an eSIM for that country is enough.
-If you are going to hop between islands, a Caribbean regional eSIM covers several destinations with a single plan, without buying a card for each border.
+If you are going to hop between islands, a regional Caribbean eSIM covers several destinations with a single plan, without buying a card for each border.
 It is the most convenient option for cruises and multi-island trips.
-First of all, check that your mobile supports this technology with our guide to eSIM compatible phones; almost all models from recent years support it.
+First of all, check that your phone supports this technology; almost all models from the last three or four years support it.
+If you are still not sure what exactly this technology is, we explain it without technicalities in what is a virtual eSIM, and if you are wondering whether to stick with your operator's roaming or make the leap, compare the two options in eSIM vs. traditional roaming.

 Photo: Mr Pixel · Pexels